najibghadri/redux-dunk/README.md

 - Redux store can be used the same way

 ### Pros over loop 🏀
- - Effects are composable (but it's not a monad YET)
+ - Effects are composable and Monadic ✊
  - Effect api to your needs: any extra params and `getState`, `dispatch`
  - You are free in your effects, no babysitting success/fail action restrictions, dispatch as many actions as you want
  - Understandable effects: explicit dispatch calls, no mind wrapped args and implicit calls of dispatch